roshanis/10kings/chapter7_balban_revised.md

 *From the prison memoirs of Imad al-Din Raihan, former slave companion of Balban, architect of the intelligence networks, written in chains as fever claims his life*

-*[Editor's Note: While Imad al-Din Raihan is a fictional character, slave-origin administrators who rose alongside Balban were extensively employed in the Sultanate's early development.
-The phenomenon of slaves becoming powerful administrators, only to be eliminated by their former companions who viewed them as threats, was historically documented in the Delhi Sultanate.
-The administrative innovations attributed to Balban are historically accurate and formed the foundation for subsequent Islamic governance in India.]*

 ---

-I write these words in the darkness of a prison cell, my wrists chained to stone walls that weep with Delhi's monsoon rains, fever burning through my body like the fires of betrayal.
+I write these words in the darkness of a prison cell, my wrists chained to stone walls wet with Delhi's monsoon rains, fever burning through my body like the fires of betrayal.
 Ghiyas ud din Balban, my brother in bondage, my companion through twenty years of slavery and thirty years of power, the man I helped elevate to the throne of the Delhi Sultanate, has sent me here to die.

 We were slaves together, purchased in the same Bukhara market in 1232, two frightened boys torn from our families and sold to Sultan Iltutmish's court.
 I remember Balban, then called Baha ud-Din, shivering beside me in the slave quarters, whispering that we would either die as slaves or rule as kings.
 He swore there could be no other fate for men like us.